Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Overview

-As a Senior Graphic Designer at Uncommon Goods, I collaborate closely with art directors, merchandisers, photographers, copywriters, and product managers to develop impactful creative that tells a cohesive brand story across every customer touchpoint.
+As Senior Graphic Designer, I operate across a cross-functional team of art directors, merchandisers, photographers, copywriters, and product managers—translating brand strategy into repeatable creative systems that scale across every customer touchpoint.

-My role bridges strategic thinking with hands-on execution—from developing campaign concepts and pitch decks to producing final assets across email, social, web, and packaging.
+My role spans strategic direction and hands-on production—from defining campaign concepts and pitch frameworks to delivering final assets across email, social, web, and packaging.
+The volume and cadence of output requires systematized workflows rather than bespoke solutions.

 My Role

-Within the creative department, I serve as one of the senior designers responsible for translating brand strategy into visual execution.
-I work across the full spectrum of marketing and product development needs while also contributing to longer-term brand evolution projects.
+Within the creative department, I serve as one of the senior designers responsible for translating brand strategy into scalable visual execution.
+I work across the full spectrum of marketing and product development needs while contributing to longer-term brand evolution initiatives—balancing weekly production cadence with system-level thinking.

 Core Responsibilities

-• Develop strategic moodboards and pitch decks for seasonal campaigns
+• Define creative direction through strategic moodboards and pitch decks for seasonal campaigns

 • Establish scalable design systems for campaign workflows

-• Create and review production-quality templates for paid and organic social, email, and illustration
+• Standardize production-quality template systems for paid and organic social, email, and illustration

 • Guide creative direction on major brand initiatives, including member programs and illustration rebrands